-In case of emergency where you suddenly need to leave, such as your grandmother dying (it happens a lot in this class), let's discuss how to log out of the system before we go any further.
+In case you need to leave the lab (e.g. because you need to visit the washroom, or your recitation is over), let's discuss how to log out of the system before we go any further.

-• Just click on the "System" on the panel at the top of the screen, then select "Log Out".
+• Click on the "System" on the panel at the top of the screen, then select "Log Out".